You’ve got questions? We’ve got answers!

 If you can’t answer “yes” to all three of these questions, that doesn’t mean you shouldn’t write your book!
 We simply suggest you consider self-publishing rather than investing the time and effort it takes to look first for a literary agent, and then a publisher.

-- A lower bar for publication than the traditional houses, especially in terms of the platform/audience you need to have in place
+- Fewer hurdles for publication than the traditional houses, especially in terms of the platform/audience you need to have in place

-- Faster publication—often 3 months from submission, as opposed to 9 months or more with a traditional house
+- Faster publication—often three months from submission, as opposed to nine months or more with a traditional house

 - More profit per copy sold